-Some of the key themes from community outreach included the
+Some of the key themes from community outreach included the following:

-• Community Leadership and Planning.
+- Community Leadership and Planning.
 Many community members highlighted community stewardship and leadership as a tool for climate and disaster resilience.
 Several existing organizations are already working with frontline communities to produce solutions to climate change and disaster preparedness.
-The City should leverage this existing work and partner to support these organizations as they implement community-driven solutions.

-• Equitable response.
+The City should leverage this existing work and partner to support these organizations as they implement community-driven solutions. - was one of the most frequently mentioned strategies to address climate change, improve air quality, and bolster public health.
+Community members favored nature-based adaptation strategies to protect against sea level rise, urban flooding, and urban heat.
+Community members also noted that urban greening and green infrastructure projects were frequently included in existing community plans, including the East Oakland Neighborhoods Initiative and the West Oakland Community Action Plan.
+Oakland staff indicated that finding funding for green infrastructure was a challenge, but that it could be included in tandem with complete streets or other street improvement projects. - Equitable response.
 Community members were interested in developing a preemptive emergency response training that reaches more diverse audiences.
 Climate hazards and disaster-related emergencies disproportionately affect people with disabilities, low-income people, people of color, and houseless individuals.
 Decisions made related to disaster risk and response should be examined with this lens, and coordination with community groups on education, outreach, training exercise, and strategies is the best way to make emergency preparedness accessible.

 Public Safety.
 The issue of public safety and preventing violence was another major issue voiced by the community.
 Community members discussed improving and expanding community spaces as well as improving cleanliness across the city as a critical factor in increasing feelings of safety.
 Many felt that certain places in Oakland lacked sufficient and accessible community spaces such as parks, local businesses, recreation centers, libraries, and churches, which contributes to a lack of vibrancy and human presence in Oakland.
 They felt that formalizing informal gathering spaces would be a useful tool to create safety by building community.
 Community members also shared that observations of trash and illegal dumping can inhibit community pride.
-Suggested strategies from community included increased pedestrian and bicycle safety; geographically equitable investments in community facilities, such as childcare, community centers/ restorative justice centers, and gathering places; and land uses/urban design that create an active and welcoming streetscape.
+Suggested strategies from some community members included increased pedestrian and bicycle safety; geographically equitable investments in community facilities, such as childcare, community centers/restorative justice centers, and gathering places; and land uses/urban design that create an active and welcoming streetscape.
 Many of these policies are included in the Environmental Justice Element.